vmware-archive/node-examples/book-service/README.md

 - **Node.js client library**.
 Acquire the Node.js client library (NodeJS-Client-2.0.1) from Tanzu Network at [VMware Tanzu GemFire for VMs](https://network.pivotal.io/products/tanzu-gemfire-for-vms/).
 The file is a compressed tar archive (suffix `.tgz`), and the file name contains the client library version number.
 For example:
-`gemfire-nodejs-client-2.0.1.tgz`.
+`gemfire-nodejs-client-2.0.1-build.33.tgz`.

-- **Pivotal GemFire**.
+- **Apache Geode**.
-Acquire Tanzu GemFire from Tanzu Network at [Tanzu GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
-Be sure to install GemFire's prerequisite Java JDK 1.8.X, which is needed to support gfsh, the command line interface.
+Apache Geode is preferred for development that will run an app with a Tanzu GemFire for VMs cluster.
-Choose your GemFire version based on the version of Tanzu GemFire for VMs in your TAS environment.
+Acquire the most recent Geode compressed TAR file from [https://geode.apache.org/releases/](https://geode.apache.org/releases/).
+Be sure to install Geode's prerequisite Java JDK 1.8.X, which is needed to support gfsh, the command line interface.
-See the [Product Snapshot](https://docs.pivotal.io/p-cloud-cache/product-snapshot.html) for your Tanzu GemFire for VMs version.
+Uncompress and untar the file.

 - **Configure environment variables**.
-Set `GEODE_HOME` to the GemFire installation directory and add `$GEODE_HOME/bin` to your `PATH`.
+Set `GEODE_HOME` to the Geode installation directory and add `$GEODE_HOME/bin` to your `PATH`.
 For example

     On Mac and Linux:

     ```bash
-    export GEODE_HOME=/Users/MyGemFire
+    export GEODE_HOME=/Users/MyGeode
     export PATH=$GEODE_HOME/bin:$PATH
     ```

     On Windows (standard command prompt):

     ```cmd
-    set GEODE_HOME=c:\Users\MyGemFire
+    set GEODE_HOME=c:\Users\MyGeode
     set PATH=%GEODE_HOME%\bin;%PATH%
     ```